garybgenett/gary-os/README.md

 a successful build is achieved, and then do a final `make doit` to ensure they are run.
 This is a real time saver.

+The `DOREDO=true` variable is also available, and forces an update and re-archive of the Portage tree.

 Successful completion of this phase is the #1 measure of a healthy build.
 It can't be run too often.